×

 When we asked expats and global nomads about the quality of medical care in Pune, they replied:

 "Pune is home to a wide variety of healthcare services, ranging from traditional Ayurvedic treatments to modern medical facilities.
 The city is home to a number of hospitals, clinics, and specialty centers that provide a range of services, including primary care, emergency care, and specialty care.
 Additionally, Pune is home to a number of medical research centers and universities that offer advanced medical training and research opportunities.
 The city also has a number of private healthcare providers, such as nursing homes, home health care services, and medical tourism companies.
-In addition, Pune is home to a number of charitable organizations that provide free or low-cost healthcare services to those in need," commented one expat living in Pune.
+In addition, Pune is home to a number of charitable organizations that provide free or low-cost healthcare services to those in need," said one expat living in Pune, India.

 What are medical services in Pune like?